Discovery HD (international)

 The first American HD Discovery channel has the name Velocity and launched in June 2002.

 A second Discovery HD channel, called 'Discovery Channel HD', was launched in the USA on Dish Network the week of August 13, 2007.
 This new channel simulcasts the main Discovery Channel feed, but airs high-definition versions of programming when available.
 It is also available on DirecTV and various U.S. cable operators along with fellow sister high definition version networks TLC, Animal Planet, and Science Channel.

 In the United Kingdom and Ireland, Discovery HD began to simulcast the main Discovery Channel feed in high-definition on June 30, 2011, rather than use a separate schedule.

-On 1 December 2014, Discovery HD Showcase was rebranded as Discovery Showcase HD.
+On 1 December 2014, Discovery HD Showcase changed its name to Discovery Showcase HD (with the words HD and Showcase inverted).